ChicagoBoss/tinymq/README.md

 removed from the channel as soon as the first message is delivered, so to keep a subscription active you need to keep re-subscribing using the returned Timestamp as the input to the next call.

+Limitations
+==

+Internally, messages are stored in a list.
+This is not terribly efficient.
+As a result, push/2 is O(N + K) where N is the number of non-expired messages and K is the number of subscribers.
+Other operations are either constant-time or proportional to the number of returned messages.

+If a channel does not receive any new messages, but continues receiving other requests, the old messages may linger in memory indefinitely.
+Old messages are purged with every "push" operation on a channel, but not with other operations.
+Note that the channel itself is eliminated if max_age passes without any channel activity, so this should only be a concern if there are "polls" and "subscribes" on a channel without any new "pushes".